 “What if, today, we were grateful for everything?” – Charlie Brown

-Whether they’re stored on your phone, catalogued on an online calendar, or living on a piece of scrap paper hanging on your refrigerator door, to-do-lists are a necessary part of our busy lives.
+Whether they’re stored on your phone, cataloged on an online calendar, or living on a piece of scrap paper hanging on your refrigerator door, Thanksgiving lists are a necessary part of our busy lives.

 While flipping through the pages of the magazine Real Simple, I came across a message from the editor – who spoke at great length about to-do-lists and how our lives are often dictated by these pesky reminders.

 She told the story of how she recently came across an envelope containing cards and well wishes from cherished individuals she had previously worked with.
 She began reading some of the heartfelt messages from people she still remembered fondly.

 But as life so often gets in the way, she soon realized several years had passed and the relationships she once valued had taken a back seat.